mokdevel/DarcMods/DarcMissions/README.md

 ## Future plans
 - Waypoint functionality for AI to roam buildings in a city
-- New missions: Kill a target, steal smth and bring the loot somewhere, choppers hunting you
+- New missions: Steal smth and bring the loot somewhere, choppers hunting you

 ## Known issues
 - Moving map markers lose the text under them.

 # Parameters
 All configurations are done via .json files.
-The information is on one line due to the saving functionality in AR.
+The information is on one line due to the save functionality in AR.
 See [FAQ](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/docs/FAQ.md#q-the-oneline-jsons-are-hard-to-readedit) for more.
 The configuration files will be under your ```profile\DarcMods\<subDir>\*```, where the ``subDir`` is defined via ``dc_coreConfig.json``.

 Core has common configurations for mods.
 See: